PhilippeDoucette/FCND-Estimation-CPP/Readme.md

-# FCND-Estimation-CPP project Submission #

-Submission for the FCND-Estimation-CPP project for Philippe Doucette.

 ### Step 1: Sensor Noise ###
 ***Determine the standard deviation of the measurement noise of both GPS X data and Accelerometer X data.***